lamn5/Checkers-Game/README.md

 ## Game Variations (This Implementation)

 This version has modified rules from standard Checkers:

 -   Kings are created when reaching the opponent's end
 -   Triple Kings are created when crossing back to your side
 -   Game ends when one player captures 12 pieces
 -   Movement rules may differ from traditional Checkers

-Enjoy playing Checkers!
+## Future Improvements

+-   Missing negative index validation - Doesn't check for negative coordinates
+-   No movement rules validation - Doesn't enforce diagonal movement or proper direction